stan928/MMM-Sonos/README.md

 	position: "top_center", // Any of the zones on the mirror.
 	classes: "default everyone",
 	config: {
+		// Configuration options below goes in here...
 	}
 }
 ```

-You also can set some options to hide different parts of the module.
+Here are the options to configure the module.

 | Option | Description |
 |---|---|